brachi-wernick/kafka-stream-skeleton/README.md

                           propertiesFile=./schema/datagen.properties'"
 ```

-if you will want to change the schema name, just change the value of the attribute in schema, in the bash command.
+If you wish to change the schema name, just change the value of the `schema` attribute, in the bash command section.

-you may need also to change the key attribute, with the key in your new model.
+You may need also to change the key attribute and set it to one of the columns in your new schema.

-schema can be very strong tool, check more examples [here](https://github.com/confluentinc/ksql/tree/master/ksql-examples)
+The avro schema can be a very powerful tool, check more examples [here](https://github.com/confluentinc/ksql/tree/master/ksql-examples/src/main/resources)

 2. By custom producer